alexandresoaresilva/auto_color_calibration/README.md

 1. Detects the checker patches and samples colors;

-2. Calculates a 3x3 transformation matrix through least-squares regression between reference RGA values from the 24 patches and the one sampled from the picture captured with the color checker;
+2. Calculates a 3x3 transformation matrix through least-squares regression between reference RGB values from the 24 patches and the one sampled from the picture captured with the color checker;

 3. You can choose different things to do with the generated matrix: